 Manage your screen’s blue light

-Use task lighting around your screens, especially when it’s dark outside.
-Keep the lights on when watching TV, and consider sitting in the light of a lamp while using your computer, tablet or phone.
-When this isn’t possible, dim your screen’s brightness to help you feel more comfortable.
+It’s important to consider your lighting when using screens.
+Consider using task lighting around your computer screens, especially when it’s dark outside.
+Keep the lights on when watching TV, and consider sitting in the light of a lamp while using a tablet or phone.
+When you aren’t able to use additional lighting, dim your screen’s brightness to help you feel more comfortable.

 Take regular breaks